Aurora Flight Sciences Orion: Flight testing

 The first flight was expected by August 2011, but progress was limited by funding.
 Orion's first flight occurred on 24 August 2013, flying for 3.5 hours at 8,000 ft at an airspeed of 60 knot.
 From 5–8 December 2014, the Orion performed an 80-hour flight at Naval Air Weapons Station China Lake witnessed by the National Aeronautic Association, breaking the 30.4-hour endurance record set by the Global Hawk in 2001; the aircraft flew between 4,500–10,000 ft with 1,000 lb of ballast to simulate payload.

 Upon landing, it had 1,700 lb of fuel remaining, enough to fly for an additional 37 hours, but endurance was limited by the window of availability of the range for testing; four pilots rotated over the course of the flight.
 The December flight was the 18th for the Orion, logging 158 total flight hours.
 Aurora hoped the flight would convince the Air Force to procure the Orion for persistent surveillance, and the company looked at several other roles including a communications relay and to compete against the MQ-4C Triton naval recon UAV.

 After five years of development and completing its flight demonstration program, by September 2015 the aircraft was relegated to a company hangar with the Air Force deciding not to buy it.
 Several reasons were given to explain this, including budget problems, a 40 m (132 ft) wingspan that cannot fit in many existing Air Force hangars, less speed, payload, and weapons capacity compared to the MQ-9 Reaper, and primarily the lack of an operational requirement for a multi-day, long-endurance unmanned aircraft.
 Aurora is looking internationally to try to bring the Orion into service for missions like long-range surveillance and maritime patrol.

 The company is trying to raise money from private equity sources to build a system of three Orions to be leased to customers.
-Even though interest might not be in buying them, flight time could be made available for rent to users and combatant commanders on a fee-for-service basis with services provided; this has been done by the U.S. Special Operations Command (SOCOM), buying ISR services from Insitu for much smaller ScanEagle drones flown by contractors.
+Even though interest might not be in buying them, flight time could be made available for rent to users and combatant commanders on a fee-for-service basis with services provided; this has been done by the U.S. Special Operations Command (SOCOM), buying intelligence, surveillance and reconnaissance (ISR) services from Insitu for much smaller ScanEagle drones flown by contractors.
 By September 2016, the Orion was being taken out of storage to fly again.

 A plan was approved by the company to build one three-vehicle system and offer the capability to the military as a contractor-owned or operated ISR service.
 The new Block 1 design features a few exterior changes, such as a slightly smaller tailplane surface, as well as changes to other structures and systems to offer by late 2019.
 A series of demonstrations are planned with the U.S. Coast Guard to experiment with surveillance missions over maritime borders.